getsentry/sentry.engineering/data/blog/formatting-sql-on-the-frontend.md

                 },
 ```

 The key thing to notice is that it's a deeply nested tree.
 Each token is given semantic structural meaning (is it a command?
 Is it a parameter?), its content (e.g. `"SELECT"`), its position in the original string (e.g., `7, 12`) and other important metadata.
-If the query was more complicated (e.g., with nesting) the tree would be _very deeply_ nested.

-One way to accomplish this is to write a tokenizer and an AST constructor that would look at the string, split it, and output the tokens, and create a tree structure.
+One way to accomplish this is to write a tokenizer that would split the string, and also write a parser that would create a tree structure from the tokens.

 Another way to do this is to write a _grammar_.
 A grammar is a formal definition of a language, in a special syntax.
 The neat thing about grammars is that _some_ grammars can be _automatically converted to a parser_!
 PEG is one such grammar.
 PEG parsers have some constraints and some known benefits that were acceptable to us, so that's the route we took.
 Plus, we already use PEG in some other places in the app.